 FESSLER: Actor Carlos Bernard who plays just-killed agent Tony Almeida, noted real Supreme Court Justice Clarence Thomas in the audience.

-Mr. CARLOS BERNARD (Actor): There's a table here with microphones.
+CARLOS BERNARD: There's a table here with microphones.
 There's Justice Thomas in front of us.
 Is this some sort of a hearing?

 FESSLER: But the panelists did agree that the show seems to reflect a public desire to get things done, to see the evildoers dealt with decisively.
 James J. Carafano is with the Heritage Foundation, which sponsored the event.

-Mr. JAMES J. CARAFANO (Heritage Foundation): We want to look at television.
+JAMES J: We want to look at television.
 We want to see black, white, good, bad, and we want to make a judgment call because we're smart, intelligent people.
 But that is no what is going to make the nation safer.
 What's going to make this nation safer is a lot of mundane, ordinary things every day.

 FESSLER: Things like the often mind-numbing work of Customs agents and others on the front lines.
 Chertoff says such perseverance is seldom shown on 24.